blepping/ComfyUI-bleh/README.md

 ## Configuration

-Copy either `blehconfig.yaml.example` to `blehconfig.yaml` and edit the copy.
+Copy `blehconfig.yaml.example` to `blehconfig.yaml` and edit the copy.
 Bleh will also check for a `blehconfig.json` file when starting up if the YAML one doesn't exist.
 I recommend using YAML here.

 Restart ComfyUI to apply any new changes.